akashacms/epub-guide/documents/3d-rendering.html.md

 ---
 layout: page.html.ejs
 title: The AkashaCMS rendering process
-akashacmsEPUB:
-    id: chapter3d
 ---

 This is what we've been working towards for a few sections - rendering HTML files from any content file.
 The EPUB3 specification uses the XHTML variant of HTML5 and CSS for the rendered content.
 That's our goal at the moment, to take a Markdown file and turn it into XHTML5 suitable for display on an EPUB reader.
 At the end of this section we'll we'll know how to do this.
 Promise.

-The AkashaCMS website does have complete documentation about layouts and page rendering at - [akashacms.com/layout/index.html](http://akashacms.com/layout/index.html)
+The AkashaCMS website does have complete documentation about layouts and page rendering at - http://akashacms.com/akasharender/layouts-partials.html

-Generally speaking, AkashaCMS encapsulates the content within a series of layout template files as determined by layout tags in the templates.
-As content is rendered into template after template, the complete HTML page structure is built.
-Any document file or template file with a `layout` tag will be rendered into the named template.
-Let's make this clearer with an example.
+Generally speaking, AkashaRender encapsulates the content within a layout template file as determined by the `layout` tag in the document.
+That is, a two-stage process is followed:

+1. The content file is rendered, producing an HTML output.
+That HTML is passed through Mahabhuta.
+1. Assuming the content declares a `layout` template, the HTML from stage 1 is passed through the corresponding template, and the resulting HTML is then passed through Mahabhuta again.

-This guide is formatted using the `page.html.ejs` layout template, meaning each page in the guide has this metadata:
+This guide is formatted using the `page.html.ejs` layout template (see: https://github.com/akashacms/epub-guide/blob/master/layouts/page.html.ejs).
+Therefore, each page in the guide has this metadata:

 ```
 ---